TIGRLab/TIGRSlurm-Docs/README.md

 echo "The number ${slurmarray[$SLURM_ARRAY_TASK_ID]} appeared on `hostname -s`"
 ```

 This script generates an array called `slurmarray` filled with the numbers 1 through 250, and echoes a different number on each machine the script executes on.
+Every time Slurm runs this script, on whichever compute node, it provides a unique value for the variable `SLURM_ARRAY_TASK_ID`.
+By placing this variable into a